Composting : Getting Started

 Some gardeners use trench composting as part of a composting rotational system where the trench is moved across the garden each year.More information can be found at

 This Permaculture technique technique involves the creation of a combined raised bed and compost heap which is said to remain fertile for up to 6 years.
-I do not have experience of how effective the system is but are currently building a Mound at the Sibston Composting Demonstration Site.

 The system was invented in 1979 by Hans Beba and Herman Andra although composting and growing in mounds is said to have been used in Eastern Europe for hundreds of years.
 I have included it here as a means of composting woody material including quite thick logs and tree stumps.
 This is not intended to replace the insect and hedgehog friendly wood pile in the garden but it does provide an interesting additional composting tool.